S-VCM Controller

 The compact design of S-VCM Controller also provides the benefit of very quick and easy installation.
 It does not need many unnecessary straps and avoids cluttering the engine bay.
 The package comes with a detailed yet easy-to-follow installation guide (unplug ECT1 harness, plug in S-VCM, and connect power wire).

-SOLID BUILD – There is no movable parts such as additional connectors or a removable/adjustable resistor that is more easily subject to damage.
+SOLID BUILD – There are no movable parts such as additional connectors or a removable/adjustable resistor that is more easily subject to damage.
 The S-VCM Controller is completely sealed from shock, water and corrosion.
 It cannot be damaged even if soaked in boiling salt water.
 The solid insulation is rated for temperatures as high as 300F, with extreme resistance to harsh chemicals (brine, acids, bases) and has an indefinite service life.
 At the same time, it is RoHS compliant.

 WARRANTY – It is so solid that the S-VCM Controller is backed with a confident 18-month warranty in the very unlikely event it stops to perform as described (excluding damages due to physical abuse).
 No other similar product offers this for what you pay.